 When it comes to things we’d rather be doing than drying our hair, the list is vast and long.
-Discussing the entire This Is Us series is one that comes to mind; sleeping in is another.
-And yet, unless we want to walk around with sopping strands (which we’re just praying will one day become socially acceptable), it’s an inevitable fact of life.
+Taking a nice long bath with candles lit is one that comes to mind; sleeping in is another.
+And yet, unless we want to walk around with sopping strands (which we’re just praying will one day become socially acceptable), or risk freezing them in the winter, it’s an inevitable fact of life.
 Wake up, shower, deal with drying your hair one way or another—it’s a never-ending, mundane cycle.

 To help ease the monotony, we’re sharing eight smart tricks that will speed up your drying time—dare we say even cut it in half?
-These hacks are simple and incredibly effective, leaving you more time with your bed and less time with the hair dryer.
+These methods are simple and incredibly effective, leaving you more time with your bed and significantly less time with the hair dryer.
 Keep scrolling to see them all.

 Here’s something you didn’t know: Conditioner not only smoothes your strands but can help them dry faster, too.
 The silicone coats each strand and seals it down, repelling water in the process.
-Here’s a beauty editor tip: Keep a wide-toothed comb, like Sephora’s Tidy Detangling Comb ($6), inside your shower, and always, always comb through when applying conditioner to ensure an even application.
+Here’s a beauty editor tip: Keep a wide-toothed comb, like The Wet Brush Speed Dry Solids ($12), inside your shower, and always, always comb through when applying conditioner to ensure an even application.
 Trust us—you’ll see the difference.

 News flash: Your towel isn’t doing your hair any favors, especially in the drying department.
-That excessive back-and-forth rubbing is only roughing up your hair cuticle, so skip it in favor of squeezing with a soft microfiber towel instead; the softer texture soaks up twice as much water without frizzing up your strands.
-You can wrap it up, turban style, or simply squeeze gently and allow to air dry, depending on your hair texture.
-If you have curly hair, we’ve got a time-saving trick for you ahead…
+That excessive back-and-forth rubbing is only roughing up your hair cuticle, which is actually super damaging, so skip it in favor of squeezing with a soft microfiber towel instead.
+The softer texture soaks up twice as much water, and it does it without frizzing up your strands.